Blue recycling bin

-- plastic tubs, pots and trays - remove any film lids and pads in the bottom of trays, place in your black waste bin).
+- plastic tubs, pots and trays (remove any film lids or pads in the bottom of trays and place in your black refuse bin)

 Flattened cardboard no larger than one metre squared and clean recyclables in a clear sack can be put out by your blue recycling bin for collection.

 Household batteries can be put in a clear bag on top of the lid of your blue recycling bin for collection.